jshultz00/orbital-exchange/README.md

 ## Legal & scope

 All testing is performed against software the author owns and operates locally.
 Juice Shop is published by OWASP as an intentionally vulnerable training target.
 No third-party systems are touched at any point.
-The full statement is in [00-scope.md](00-scope.md) §2.